ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

-An API gateway is a single entry point for all application programming interface (API) calls made by client devices to a particular set of backend services, such as containerized web applications within a Kubernetes cluster.
-The API gateway sits directly between those desktop and mobile clients and the different services they are trying to connect to.
+An API gateway is a single-entry point for all application programming interface (API) calls made by client devices to a particular set of backend services, such as containerized web applications within a Kubernetes cluster.
+The API gateway sits directly between desktop and mobile clients and the different services they are trying to connect to.

-There, the API gateway functions as a reverse proxy that fetches and aggregates the appropriate resources before delivering a response to each API request.
-At the same time, it can perform multiple actions including, but not limited to, IP filtering, token-based API authentication, rate limiting, and integration of web application firewall (WAF) functionality, all to support secure and reliable access to APIs as well as to microservices.
+The API gateway functions as a reverse proxy that fetches and aggregates appropriate resources before delivering a response to each API request.
+At the same time, it can perform multiple actions including IP filtering, token-based API authentication, rate limiting, and integration of web application firewall (WAF) functionality—all to support secure and reliable access to APIs as well as to microservices.

-More specifically, as organizations pursue digital transformation initiatives and navigate the challenges in scaling and securing their APIs along the way, they can benefit from an API gateway that helps them:
+More specifically, as organizations pursue digital transformation initiatives and navigate the challenges of scaling and securing APIs along the way, they can benefit from an API gateway that helps them:

 With an API gateway configuration, it’s possible to gain comprehensive API management and protection for fulfilling these core tasks and others as they emerge.

-Use an API gateway to authenticate all API calls — via such mechanisms as token validation and inspection of JSON Web Tokens — and authorize their requests.
-An API gateway configuration can also be customized to limit API access by application and by user.
+Authentication and authorization: Organizations can use an API gateway to authenticate all API calls—via such mechanisms as token validation and inspection of JSON Web Tokens—and authorize their requests.
+An API gateway configuration can also be customized to limit API access by application and user.

-API gateways can throttle API requests to prevent backend services from being overwhelmed.
-Granular controls may be available for limiting request frequency and response size, setting rules-based responder policies and sending alerts about anomalous API traffic.
+Rate limiting and traffic analysis: API gateways can throttle API requests to prevent backend services from being overwhelmed.
+Granular controls may be available for limiting request frequency and response size, setting rules-based responder policies, and sending alerts about anomalous API traffic.

-With an API gateway, you can guarantee API calls are routed to the best available destinations through a combination of load balancing and content switching capabilities.
-Parameters for routing include but aren’t limited to URL path, HTTP method, and policy expression.
+Content routing and optimization: With an API gateway, you can guarantee API calls are routed to the best available destinations through a combination of load balancing and content switching capabilities.
+Parameters for routing include URL path, HTTP method, and policy expression.

-An API gateway may be deployed through Citrix ADC and supporting solutions, such as Rancher and Red Hat OpenShift Operator, to manage and protect backend services within environments such as Kubernetes clusters.
-In Kubernetes, the Citrix API gateway functionality is integrated into Citrix ADC, which serves as the ingress gateway for all north-south traffic into the cluster.
+Organizations can easily deploy a customizable API gateway through Citrix ADC to manage and protect backend services within environments such as Kubernetes clusters.
+The Citrix API gateway functionality is integrated into Citrix ADC, which serves as the ingress gateway for all north-south traffic into the cluster.

-Working in tandem with the Citrix ADM service, Citrix ADC simplifies the creation, publication, maintenance and security of APIs.
-Its advanced traffic management and security features coupled with the centralized controls and API definitions within Citrix ADM, defend APIs from the biggest threats while ensuring that legitimate clients can still reliably access them.
+Working in tandem with the Citrix Application Delivery Management, Citrix ADC simplifies the creation, publication, maintenance, and security of APIs.
+Advanced traffic management and security features, coupled with centralized controls and API definitions, defend APIs from the biggest threats while ensuring legitimate clients can still reliably access them.